Home On The Range Foundation

 Planned gifts work well for people who have the desire to give, but may not currently have the financial capability to do so.
 The most common planned gift is a bequest in a will.
-A person can leave a specific dollar amount, property or stock, or a percentage of his/her assets to the Home On The Range Foundation.
+A person can leave a specific dollar amount, property or stock, or a percentage of his/her assets to an organization.
 If you already have an existing will and want to make a bequest to Home On The Range, your attorney can add a codicil that explains your specific request.
 The original will is still valid and does not have to be rewritten.

 Individuals may give a substantial gift through a life insurance policy.
-An existing policy can be changed to list the beneficiary as the Home On The Range Foundation.
-A new policy can be written which names the Home On The Range Foundation as the owner, beneficiary and payer of premiums.
+An existing policy can be changed to list the beneficiary to Home On The Range or Home On The Range Foundation.
+A new policy can be written which the organization is the owner, beneficiary and payer of premiums.
 There are tax advantages to using life insurance, such as deducting the premiums as a taxable donation.

-Another tax advantageous way to donate to an endowment is with the charitable gift annuity.
+Another tax advantageous way to donate is with the charitable gift annuity.
 By establishing a gift annuity, you are provided a fixed income for you and/or your spouse during your lifetime, you receive income tax savings and assure future support of the organization.
-A donor makes a contribution to the nonprofit, and based on the donor(s) age and the amount of the contribution, the organization pays the donor a specified amount annually, quarterly or even monthly.
-This payment is made to the donor(s) until their death, at which time, the remaining amount of the annuity goes back to Home On The Range Foundation.
+A donor contributes to the nonprofit, and based on the donor(s) age and the amount of the contribution, the organization pays the donor a specified amount annually, quarterly or even monthly.
+This payment is made to the donor(s) until their death, at which time, the remaining amount of the annuity goes back to the organization.

 Gifts of Appreciated Real Estate

 Almost any type of real property, a personal residence, a farm, a vacation home, a commercial building, or an undeveloped parcel of land can constitute a gift.
 Gifts of property can be given in a variety of ways.
 If the property is long term, you will generally avoid any tax on the capital gain, reduce your taxable estate by the value of your gift, and receive a charitable contribution deduction for 100% of the fair market value of the property.